Sam Peckinpah: Bring Me the Head of Alfredo Garcia

 In the eyes of his admirers, Bring Me the Head of Alfredo Garcia (1974) was the "last true Peckinpah film."
-The director himself claimed it was his only film released exactly as he intended it.
+The director himself claimed that it was the only one of his films to be released exactly as he intended it.
 A project in development for many years and based on an idea by Frank Kowalski, Peckinpah wrote the screenplay with the assistance of Kowalski, Walter Kelley and Gordon Dawson.
 An alcohol-soaked fever dream involving revenge, greed and murder in the Mexican countryside, the film featured Bennie (Warren Oates) as a thinly disguised self-portrait of Peckinpah, and co-starred a burlap bag containing the severed head of a gigolo being sought by a Mexican patrone for having impregnated his young granddaughter.
 Bennie is offered a reward of ten thousand dollars for Alfredo's death or proof thereof, and Alfredo's head is demanded as proof the contract has been fulfilled.
 The macabre drama was part black comedy, action film and tragedy, with a warped edge rarely seen in Peckinpah's works.
 Most critics were repulsed, and it was listed in the book The 50 Worst Films of All Time by Harry Medved and Randy Dreyfuss.
 One of the few critics to praise the film was Roger Ebert, and the film's reputation has grown in recent years, with many noting its uncompromising vision as well as its anticipation of the violent black comedy of David Lynch and Quentin Tarantino.
 A failure at the box office, the film now has a cult following.
 In 1991, the UCLA film school's festival of great but forgotten American films included Bring Me the Head of Alfredo Garcia.
 It is reportedly Takeshi Kitano's favorite film.